 If I wanted him to be loyal to me while he was on vacation with a friend, I had to pay him the same respect.
 I didn’t want to have to lie.
 Sometimes it is easy to lie, even when you don’t have to.
 Even when you tell yourself you don’t want to hurt their feelings.
 You are not recognizing or ignoring the fact that it will hurt regardless.
 These are the little decisions that define your spiritual self.
 Bob Marley said, “The truth is everyone is going to hurt you.
 You have to find the ones worth suffering for.”
 Our experiences dictate what we believe in and value.
 We hate to admit that fact because of the pain and struggles we sometimes go through in the lesson.
 But sometimes, it can just come with a conversation with your parents, friends, co-workers, child, boss, teacher, or pastor.
 The lesson can come from anyone; you must be open to the experience.

 - Don’t worry about things you cannot change.
 Work on what you can change to better your life.

 - Write down everything you value and what is essential to you and live by it.
 Understand that as tough get older, some of your values will change.
 It is okay.

 - Know your strengths and weaknesses and understand that you cannot control anyone else’s actions, only your own.
 You are worth being truly loved.

 - Decide what love means to you.
 We all believe we understand love, but we are just test dummies trying to figure it out.

 - Define American Dream for you and your partner.
 We have all seen how we all get sold on a lie.
-You think buying a luxury condo in a good neighborhood.
-However, it is a one-bedroom box in a bad neighborhood.
+You think buying a luxury condo in a good neighborhood is, and however, it is a one-bedroom box in a bad neighborhood.
 Stop believing in the fantasy life you see on tv.
 Get realistic!
 Deal with what you can afford and prepare yourself for a better life.

-- When things happen that anger you, learn from them and let it go!
-Don’t hold on to unnecessary anger because all it does is hinders you.
+- When things happen that anger you, learn from them and let them go!
+Please don’t hold on to unnecessary anger because it hinders you.